This Tutorial Explains all about Data Lake including its Need, Definition, Architecture, Benefits & Differences Between Data Lake vs Data Warehouse:

 It keeps all the data in it in the original form and presumes that the analysis will happen later, on-demand.

 Analogy Of Data Lake

 The term Data Lake was coined by James Dixon, the then CTO at Pentaho.
-He defines data mart (a subset of a data warehouse) as similar to a water bottle filled with cleansed, distilled water, packaged and structured for direct and easy use.
+He defines a data mart (a subset of a data warehouse) as similar to a water bottle filled with cleansed, distilled water, packaged and structured for direct and easy use.

 On the other hand, it is analogous to a body of water in its natural form.
 Data flows from the streams (various business functions/source systems) to the lake.
-Consumers of data lake i.e. users have access to the lake in order to analyze, examine, collect samples and dive in.
+Consumers of the data lake i.e. users have access to the lake in order to analyze, examine, collect samples and dive in.

 Just like the water in the lake caters to different needs of people like fishing, boating, providing drinking water, etc., similarly, the data lake architecture serves multiple purposes.

 A data scientist can use it to explore the data and create a hypothesis.
 It offers an opportunity for data analysts to analyze data and discover patterns.
 It provides a mode to the business users and stakeholders to explore data.